-So, yes, it is a very complex situation but, then again, so are most scientific investigations: full of variables, probabilities, informed guesses and very little certainty, which does not mean that we should give up on science and on the beauty of complexity and multifactoriality to help understand phenomena.
+So, yes, it is a very complex situation but, then again, so is the scientific endeavour: full of variables, probabilities, informed guesses and very little certainty, which does not mean that we should give up on science and on the beauty of complexity and multifactoriality to help understand phenomena.
 Little certainty is perfectly fine and whatever evidence gathered – guaranteed it should be sound – is precious.
 And we should have a forum to discuss those issues openly and freely, apart from commercial pressures.
 That’s why we decided upon having Evidence.

 The first purpose of the Journal of Evidence-based Healthcare is not just to provide more original research.
 We already have a lot of that too.
 Every nine years the scientific output doubles (4).
 Our aim is to promote the idea that, as consumers of science, we should be highly critical of the quality of information we are consuming.
 Scientific fake news is more dangerous than general fake news – both are based on assumptions that oversimplify phenomena, biases, or outright lies for personal gain.
 Scientific fake news seem more valid when it comes in the form of an original article, published in a scientific journal.
 One of the purposes of science in modern society is to inform policy and decision-making, which will then generally impact society as a whole (scientists included).
 And science has always been about doubting one’s own assumptions and trying to prove yourself wrong before you may reach some consensus.
 So, this is a call to not take evidence in a published paper at face value, but to keep the conversation going.